keitheis/alog/README.rst

   >>> admin = User(1, "admin")
   2016-09-01 01:32:58,063 INFO  [models.user:6] admin

-In the output of hundreds of lines, this helps (a lot).
+In the output of hundreds of lines, it helps (a lot).

 What if you have used `print` a log?
 That's as easy::